iiuni/projektzapisy/ansible/deploy/readme.md

 2. Create group `zapisy-admin`: `sudo groupadd zapisy-admin`
 3. Open *sudoers* file with `sudo visudo` command
-4. Add following line to end of the file:\
+4. Add following line to the end of the file:\
 `%zapisy-admin ALL=(ALL:ALL) NOPASSWD: ALL`
 5. Save changes